Weighted noncommutative regular projective curves: Introduction

 The quotient category $\widetilde{\Hh}=\Hh/\Hh_0$ is semisimple with one simple object, given by the class $\widetilde{L}$ of $L$ (or any line bundle), thus $\widetilde{\Hh}\simeq\mod(k(\Hh))$ for the skew field $k(\Hh)=\End_{\widetilde{\Hh}}(\widetilde{L})$, which we call the \emph{function field}.
 Moreover, we have $\Hh/\Hh_0\simeq\Hh'/\Hh'_0$, thus $k(\Hh)\simeq k(\Hh')$.

-It \emph{follows} from~\cite{artin:stafford:1995,lenagan:1994} that: \begin{itemize} \item[(NC~7)] The function field $k(\Hh)$ is of finite dimension over its centre $Z(k(\Hh))$, which is an algebraic function field in one variable over $k$. \end{itemize} We will later show (Theorem~\ref{thm:function-field-determines}) that, as in the commutative case, $\Hh$, if non-weighted, is uniquely determined by its function field $k(\Hh)$, moreover: \begin{theorem} There is a bijection between the set of isomorphism classes of non-weighted noncommutative regular projective curves over $k$ and the set of isomorphism classes of central skew field extensions of algebraic function fields in one variable over $k$. \end{theorem} (This was also recently shown in~\cite[Thm.~6.7]{burban:drozd:gavran:2015}.)
+It \emph{follows} from~\cite{artin:stafford:1995,lenagan:1994}, cf.\ Remark~\ref{rem:ample-pair-weighted}, that: \begin{itemize} \item[(NC~7)] The function field $k(\Hh)$ is of finite dimension over its centre $Z(k(\Hh))$, which is an algebraic function field in one variable over $k$. \end{itemize} For quotability we put this on record: \begin{proposition} Each weighted noncommutative regular projective curve $\Hh$ over a field $k$ (defined by (NC~1)--(NC~5)) satisfies (NC~6) and (NC~7) as well. \end{proposition} We will later show (Theorem~\ref{thm:function-field-determines}) that, as in the commutative case, $\Hh$, if non-weighted, is uniquely determined by its function field $k(\Hh)$, moreover: \begin{theorem} There is a bijection between the set of isomorphism classes of non-weighted noncommutative regular projective curves over $k$ and the set of isomorphism classes of central skew field extensions of algebraic function fields in one variable over $k$. \end{theorem} (This was also recently shown in~\cite[Thm.~6.7]{burban:drozd:gavran:2015}.)
 Thus the study of noncommutative regular projective curves is equivalent to the study of such skew field extensions.
 We call the natural number the (global) \emph{skewness} of $\Hh$.
 Moreover, there we have $Z(k(\Hh))\simeq k(X)$ for a unique regular projective curve over $k$ (we refer to~\ref{numb:centre-curve}).
 We call $X$ the \emph{centre curve} of $\Hh$.
-We call $\Hh$ (or $\XX$) \emph{smooth}, if $X$ is smooth.
-This is always the case when $k$ is a perfect field, which will be the standard assumption for most of our results; we refer to~\ref{numb:regular-vs-smooth}.

 Since we are mainly interested in arithmetic effects, we will mostly deal with this non-weighted case.
 We will then almost always omit the term ``non-weighted''; instead we will use the term ``weighted'' for the general case, which we will treat mainly in the last chapter.
+In different terminology ``weighted'' is called or related to ``orbifold'' or ``stacky''.
+In order to stress this connection, we keep the term ``weighted'' in our general notion, although weights are a built-in feature of general noncommutative curves, cf.\ Proposition~\ref{prop:2-additional-properties}.

-For the rest of this introduction let $\Hh$ be a noncommutative smooth projective curve \emph{over a perfect field} $k$, and \emph{non-weighted} if not otherwise specified.
+For the rest of this introduction let $\Hh$ be a noncommutative regular projective curve \emph{over a perfect field} $k$, and \emph{non-weighted} if not otherwise specified.
 For each point $x$ we denote by $S_x$ the unique simple sheaf concentrated in $x$.